alexravenna/obsidian-notes-tech/Artificial Intelligence/Cosine similarity.md

 - Used to determine if two [[Vectors|vectors]] have similar directions
-- In an [[Large Language Models|LLM]], similarity indicates a strong semantic relationship
+- In an [[Large Language Model|LLM]], similarity indicates a strong semantic relationship